nickmain/haxe-omni-automation/README.md

 # haxe-omni-automation
-Haxe externs and tools for building OmniGraffle, OmniOutliner and OmniFocus automation plugins
+Haxe externs and tools for building OmniGraffle, OmniOutliner and OmniFocus automation plugins.

 Note that this is a work-in-progress.